major update August 2025 - previous version (SPSS via virtual computing, R/RStudio local system install without docker) is here

 R is a statistical programming language.
-RStudio is a development environment built to make it easier to run, view, and document with the R language.
+RStudio is an interactive development environment (IDE) built to make it easier to run, view, and document your work that uses the R language.
 R and Rstudio are open-source, so you can install them on your own.

 This video (linked in the Syllabus also) describes the workflow that we will use in class.
 These are the basic steps in the workflow: